Rolling Stones Arrest History: 11 Brushes With the Law

 May 24, 1968

 Drummer Charlie Watts has kept on the right side of the law throughout his Stones career.
-But 40 years ago his wife Shirley was arrested after causing quite an incident at Nice International Airport in France.
-Specifically, she was booked after swearing at and hitting customs officials, an act most people only fantasize about.
+But in 1972, his wife Shirley was arrested after causing quite an incident at Nice International Airport in France.
+Specifically, she was booked after swearing at and hitting customs officials.

 July 18, 1972